awsdocs/amazon-ec2-user-guide/doc_source/efa-working-with.md

 ## Adding an EFA to a Launch Template<a name="efa-launch-template"></a>

 You can create a launch template that contains the configuration information needed to launch EFA\-enabled instances\.
 To create an EFA\-enabled launch template, create a new launch template and specify a supported instance type, your EFA\-enabled AMI, and an EFA\-enabled security group\.
-For more information, see [Getting Started with EFA](efa-start.md)\.
+For more information, see [Getting Started with EFA and MPI](efa-start.md)\.

 You can leverage launch templates to launch EFA\-enabled instances with other AWS services, such as AWS Batch\.